State, Federal and American Rescue Plan Act Funding for Investments in Housing, Conservation, Working Lands Businesses, and Rural Economic Development

 Focused Areas for Investment with Supplemental Housing Funding

-($144 million in State General Fund, Property Transfer Tax Revenue, and ARPA-SRF)
+(State General Fund, Property Transfer Tax Revenue, and ARPA-SRF)

 - Fast-track housing for those experiencing homelessness